Highpoint2000/webserver-station-logos/README.md

 - Reduction of query values
 - Stability and performance improvements
 - Bug fixing
+- Countrylist (ITU codes) were moved to the server

 ### version v3.12a:
 - program name logo query in capital letters